nutanix/karbon-platform-services/how_to/data_sources/nats/README.md

                		devicehub.raw.<topic>.*
 ```

-You can now proceed to add whichever device topic you choose, and can handle this directly in the UI.
+Proceed to add required device topics directly in the Xi Iot UI.
 Proceed to **Infrastructure** → **Data Sources** and click on *litmus*.
 Select **Edit** and you should be brought to a menu where you can define your data source topics.
 You should see your some topics such as port and secret already present.
 Now you
 can add the device topic of your choice and select **Update**.
 * Once you have updated your data source, you will start ingesting data from your selected device and use this entity in Kubernetes Applications and Data Pipelines.

-## FAQs
+## NATS FAQs

-What happens if I remove the device topic and add a new one?
+What happens if a device topic is removed and a new one added?
-* The stream will get cancelled and your data source will start ingesting data from your new device topic.
+* The stream will be immediately cancelled and the data source will start ingesting data from the new device topic.

-Can I add multiple device topics to the same datasource?
+Can topics from multiple devices be added to the same Karbon Services data source?
-* No, we recommend you create multiple data sources for each unique device topic.
-You can also configure multiple correlated sensors into one device topic in LoopEdge or create a Gateway in Xi IoT to aggregate data from multiple sources.
+* No, it is recommended to create multiple data sources for each unique device topic.
+External gateway devices or software (like Litmus Edge) may also be used to aggregate data from multiple sources.

-Is there a way I can ingest multiple PLC sources under one data source?
+Is there a way to ingest multiple device and protocol (i.e. PLC) sources as one Xi Iot data source?
-* Yes, you can configure multiple devices under one device topic in LoopEdge.
+* Yes, multiple devices can be configured under one device topic in Litmus Edge.